Why

 Who Can Donate?

-Placental tissue has multiple cellular components that promote healing and reduce the risk of infection.
+Placental tissue has multiple components that promote healing and reduce the risk of infection.
 For decades, doctors have used the amniotic membrane, which comprises the innermost layer of the placenta, in a wide range of procedures including eye injuries, oral surgeries, spine surgeries and for the treatment of difficult-to-heal wounds, such as diabetic foot ulcers, venous leg ulcers, pressure ulcers and burns.

 The donation process poses no risk either to you or to your baby, and there is absolutely no cost to you or your family for the donation.
 The process for donating your placenta includes these simple steps: